Mummy S. 293

 Provenance: unknown (Gebelein as a possible provenance)

-Mummy S. 293 was a male (20-30 years old) dated to roughly 3650-3500 BC.
+Mummy S. 293 was a male (20-30 years old) dated to 3700-3500 BC.
 The results of the analysis of 'embalming agents' employed in the funerary treatment of the body revealed a complex mixture.
 It was determined that the mummy was preserved through embalming using a mixture composed of a plant oil, with far lesser amounts of a heated conifer resin, an aromatic plant extract/‘balsam’ and a plant gum/sugar.
+Notably, diterpenes (such as dehydroabietic acid) present in the conifer resin provided strong antibacterial properties, playing a vital role in the preservation of the body.

 A man harpooning a hippopotamus in the muzzle and a crocodile on C-Ware bowl, Naqada IA-IIB period